 About Me

-As a child of immigrants and a member of the queer community, stories that center marginalized voices have been of particular importance to me.
-The Forest Song, a beautiful Ukrainian tale by Lesya Ukrainka, was a passion project of mine for this very reason.
-As its director, costume designer, and stitcher, I poured over 120 hours into the project.
-I was able to raise over $800 for humanitarian aid to Ukraine, which went straight to school children and soldiers in need.
-In addition to this, I was able to share the rich culture of my family and show my community that Ukraine is more than its hardships.
-To me, theatre is all about that connection, inspiration, and sharing the human experience.
+As a child of immigrants and a member of the queer community, stories that center marginalized voices have been of particular importance to Rio.
+The Forest Song, a beautiful Ukrainian tale by Lesya Ukrainka, was a work of passion they brought to life in the winter of 2024.
+As its director, costume designer, and sole stitcher, they invested over 120 hours into the production.
+They were able to raise over $800 for humanitarian aid to Ukraine, which was distributed directly to schoolchildren and soldiers in need.
+In addition to this, Rio was able to share the rich culture of their family and show their community that Ukraine always was, and always will be, more than her hardships.
+To Rio, theatre is the ideal medium for artistic activism and communicating the diversity of the human experience.